-The year 2015/2016 this was once again a significant one for Raynet in general and this group in particular as the continued implementation of the new legislation, continues to take effect.
-From the Raynet point of view this is very significant in that our ‘user services’ have a statutory duty to not only liaise with us but also to actively keep us informed of developments and to take on board our comments and concerns.
-Much of this work has involved myself, Kevan G1LOE, Roger 2E0RPH , Brian M0OZJ and John G1SQI in trips to Wells, Taunton and Cornwall on several occasions to make and hear presentations, many of which have been hosted by EPO’s and the Regional Resilience Teams.
-This work is on-going and many future sessions are planned.
+The year 2016/2017 this was once again a significant one for RAYNET in general and this group in particular as after many years, the whole of RAYNET was once again re-united under a single banner as a single organisation.
+This is very significant in that our ‘user services’ who have a statutory duty to not only liaise with us but also to actively keep us informed of developments and to take on board our comments and concerns now have a single point of contact through RAYNET-UK, the new organisational name, rather than several different groups with differing priorities and points of view.
+Much of this work has involved myself, Kevan G1LOE, Chris G8LNT, Brian M0OZJ and John G1SQI in trips to Wells, Taunton and Cornwall on several occasions to make and hear presentations, many of which have been hosted by CCU’s and the Regional Resilience Teams.
+This work is on-going and monthly future sessions are planned.

-Amongst our events this last year were the usual Lions Walk, Carriage drives, PFM and Goose Fair, and the annual Exercise ICE.
-In addition members from West Devon Raynet have attended various events in North Devon and Cornwall to assist at other Raynet duties.
+Amongst our events this last year were the usual Lions Walk, Carriage drives, walks and Goose Fair, and the annual Exercise ICE.
+In addition members from West Devon RAYNET have attended various events in North Devon, Somerset and Cornwall to assist at other RAYNET duties.
 This did however mean a very intensive time during the latter 3 months of the year.
 Once again I would like to add a very special a deeply appreciated thank you to all the xyl’s and families who were so understanding at this time.

-I would like to pay particular thanks to Kevan G1LOE who has continued to take on the role of Deputy Controller, Roger 2E0RPH as Training Coordinator, Brian M0OZJ asa Membership Officer and John G1SQI as treasurer.
+I would like to pay particular thanks to Kevan G1LOE who has continued to take on the role of Deputy Controller, Roger 2E0RPH as Training Coordinator, Brian M0OZJ as Membership Officer and John G1SQI as treasurer and liaison with the local LRF forum.
 They have all done an excellent job and I and the group could not manage without their dedication and assistance.
-The local Foundation Licence class, run by myself with the assistance of Kevan G1LOE, Derrick 2E0ZRM and John G1SQI, has had to be again put on hold unfortunately due to my other commitments although we did manage to run a course for Debbie our EPO at Plymouth City Council.
-This was a great success and further courses are planned.

-Cash flow has been tight again this year.
-Many events have been either postponed or reduced in size, however I am pleased to say that due to your incredible efforts we have made a small but significat operating surplus this year, thank you..
+Once again cash flow has been extremely tight this year.
+Many events have been either postponed or reduced in size, however I am pleased to say that due to your incredible efforts we have continued to make a small but significant operating surplus this year, thank you.

 Ian Harley - G6BJJ, Controller.